gatk-workflows/gatk4-somatic-cnvs/README.md

 Further explanation of these task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.

+#### Outputs
+- modeled segments for tumor and normal
+- modeled segments plot for tumor and normal
+- denoised copy ratios for tumor and normal
+- denoised copy ratios plot for tumor and normal
+- denoised copy ratios lim 4 plot for tumor and normal
+- Addtional metrics

+### Software version requirements :
+- GATK4.1 or later

+Cromwell version support
+- Successfully tested on v37

+### Important Note :
+- Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
+- For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).
+- The following material is provided by the GATK Team.
+Please post any questions or concerns to one of our forum sites : [GATK](https://gatkforums.broadinstitute.org/gatk/categories/ask-the-team/) , [FireCloud](https://gatkforums.broadinstitute.org/firecloud/categories/ask-the-firecloud-team) or [Terra](https://broadinstitute.zendesk.com/hc/en-us/community/topics/360000500432-General-Discussion) , [WDL/Cromwell](https://gatkforums.broadinstitute.org/wdl/categories/ask-the-wdl-team).
+- Please visit the [User Guide](https://software.broadinstitute.org/gatk/documentation/) site for further documentation on our workflows and tools.

+### LICENSING :
+Copyright Broad Institute, 2019 | BSD-3
+This script is released under the WDL open source code license (BSD-3) (full license text at https://github.com/openwdl/wdl/blob/master/LICENSE).
+Note however that the programs it calls may be subject to different licenses.
+Users are responsible for checking that they are authorized to run all programs before running this script.